eteran/c-vector/README.md

 It works by using the same trick as many allocators, which is to slightly allocate more data than requested, and using that extra padding in the front as storage for meta-data.
-Thus at any non-null vector looks like this in memory:
+Thus any non-null vector looks like this in memory:

 	+------+----------+---------+
 	| size | capacity | data... |